How to Add Gradient Effect to Text

 What are the types of gradient effects?

-How do you start adding gradient effects using IronWord?
+How do you start adding gradient effects to text?

-To start adding gradient effects using IronWord, download a C# library that enables adding gradients to text, and apply the text effect to either newly created or existing text.
+To start adding gradient effects, use IronWord to download a C# library that enables adding gradients to text, and apply the text effect to either newly created or existing text.

-How can you apply a preset gradient effect in IronWord?
+How can you apply a preset gradient effect?

 How do you create a TextStyle object with a gradient effect?

-What are the key properties of the Gradient class?
+What are the key properties of the Gradient class in IronWord?

 The key properties of the Gradient class include StopPoints, LinearShadeScaled, and LinearShadeAngle.
 StopPoints define the gradient stops, LinearShadeScaled indicates whether the linear shade is scaled, and LinearShadeAngle sets the angle of the linear shade.